kubeedge/kubeedge/docs/proposals/edgemesh-design.md

 ### Service communication from cloud to edge
 * ESD1: Application on cloud visit service with clusterIP and request goes to EC(refer to step CS2, CS3)
 * ESD2: Router find out the PODs in this service and pick one with some kind of load balance mechanism.
-Then send the request to the choosen edge with the router rule set in CS3.
+Then send the request to the chosen edge with the router rule set in CS3.
 * ESD3: EdgeHub/ServiceBus get the request and redirect to the POD

 ### Service communication between edges